The premake has many names: model, maquette, demo recording, animatic, mock-up, synopsis, proof of concept, or simply ‘sketch’.

 So this image has been popping up in my Facebook and reddit feeds a lot these past few weeks.
 At first I dismissed it as one of the many “cheesy wisdom” images floating around the net these days.
 This one was different though: I found myself thinking about it almost daily.
 At least for me, it seems to touch on something very real.

 Here’s my take on it.
-Continue reading “Two Kinds of Tired”
+Continue reading “Breaking the Vicious Cycle of Tiredness”

 Storyboarding with Lego